zhilangtaosha/XetraMetrics/README.md

 ~~~

 ## Running the application
+#### Running in your IDE
+Make sure to add a parameter for the file path of the data (`/path/to/data-set`).

+#### Running the jar
 You'll want to run in client mode so you can see the output.
+Make sure to add a parameter
+for the file path of the data.
+This is the same, whether you're running locally or on a
+cluster.
 ~~~
+PATH=/path/to/data-set

 spark2-submit \
 --class com.acorns.techtest.XetraMetrics \
---deploy-mode client
+--deploy-mode client \
+xetra-metrics-1.0.0-SNAPSHOT.jar \
+-p $PATH
 ~~~

 ## Verifying the output